Systemic risk measures with markets volatility: Introduction

-The rest of the paper is organized as follows.
-In Section 2, we will briefly review the definition and the main properties of variable exponent Bochner-Lebesgue spaces.
-In Section 3, we will introduce the definition of systemic risk measures on variable exponent Bochner-Lebesgue spaces as well as the definition of convex certain function and simple-systemic risk measures.
-Section 4 is devoted to the new measurement of systemic risk on variable exponent Bochner-Lebesgue spaces, that is, each systemic risk measures on variable exponent Bochner-Lebesgue spaces can be decomposed into a convex certain function and a simple-systemic risk measure.
-Finally, in Section 5, we will study the dual representation of systemic risk measures.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:2}, we briefly review the definition and main properties of the variable-exponent Bochner-Lebesgue space $L^{p(\cdot)}$.
+In Section~\ref{sec:3}, we develop the definitions of systemic risk measures in $L^{p(\cdot)}$ as well as the definitions of the convex deterministic function and single-firm risk measures.
+Section~\ref{sec:4} discusses the construction of the systemic risk measures in $L^{p(\cdot)}$.
+Section~\ref{sec:5} is devoted to the dual representations of systemic risk measures in $L^{p(\cdot)}$.
+Finally, in Section~\ref{sec:6}, examples of systemic risk measures in $L^{p(\cdot)}$ are presented.